-When I received a message from Pablo De Luca asking me if I’d like to speak about LGBT travel at the 10th-anniversary celebration of Argentina’s famed GNetwork360 conference – I immediately jumped at the opportunity.
+When I received a message from Pablo De Luca asking me if I’d like to speak about LGBT travel at Argentina’s famed GNetwork360 conference – I immediately jumped at the opportunity.
 I love it when I get to present at conferences and talk about the LGBT community.
-It’s no secret that we do a variety of things to maintain our travels, but public speaking is one of my favorites.
+It’s no secret that at EveryQueer we provide a variety of services to our clients, but public speaking is one of my favorites.

 It wasn’t all work and no fun though – come on – for the first week I was in Buenos Aires.
 I couldn’t visit the city without squeezing some tours in between conference sessions.

 Some are magnificent and beautiful, others are very obviously abandoned.
 The common areas of the cemetery are kept in great condition for visiting families and tourists.
 They even have little street signs to help people find their way, bathrooms, and benches like any other public space.
 The maintenance of the tombs is left to the responsibility of the deceased’s family.
 This means you see the occasional shabby, forgotten crypt because some family lines have died out.

 I couldn’t help it.
 I was absolutely fascinated by the crypts.
 Most of them had caskets on display for passersby to view.
 Some were elaborate and well maintained with photos of the deceased and flowers on display.
 Many of them had broken glass, were filled with garbage, and were left in complete disarray.
 A few even had the coffins laid wide open with the remains exposed.